Audition Requirements

 Bachelor of Music in Composition WOODWIND BRASS PERCUSSION

-Bachelor of Music in Orchestral Instrument Performance WOODWIND BRASS PERCUSSION
+Bachelor of Music in Performance (Woodwind, Brass, Percussion)

 SECONDARY AUDITION REQUIREMENTS

-Students applying for admission to the BA Music, the BS Music, the BMus Keyboard Performance, or the BMus Piano Pedagogy programs are not required to declare a specialization in a secondary instrument.
+Students applying for admission to the BA Music, the BS Music, or the BMus in Performance (Keyboard Track) programs are not required to declare a specialization in a secondary instrument.
 All other applicants must declare and audition in a secondary area as follows.

 BME – Choral track, voice principal